BornB4Google/swe-3313-fall-2025-team-09/README.md

 Welcome to the project repository for **Group 9 - Born B4 Google**.
 Here you will find all of the artifacts, presentations, documentation, and source code for our SWE 3313 class project.

-We are building the ultimate e-commerce platform where you can finally buy what you've always dreamed of owning: Apple, Microsoft, Disney, or even the entire Marvel Cinematic Universe.
+We are building the ultimate e-commerce platform where you can finally buy what you've always dreamed of owning: Apple Music, Microsoft Office, Disney+, or even the entire Marvel Cinematic Universe.
 If it exists and has brand recognition, it's probably in our inventory.

 Our stack consists of C#, ASP MVC, and SQLite, because when you're selling companies worth trillions, you need enterprise grade technology running on a database that fits on a floppy disk.